syseleven/grav-docs-syseleven-stack/pages/05.Support/default.en.md

 ## Help Center

 The [Help Center](https://docs.syseleven.de/helpcenter/en/taxonomy?name=category&val=SysEleven-Stack) guides you toward answers to your questions.
-Please first have a look into the [Help Center](https://docs.syseleven.de/helpcenter/en/taxonomy?name=category&val=SysEleven-Stack) before contacting us.
+Please first have a look into this [Documentation](https://docs.syseleven.de/syseleven-stack) and the [Help Center](https://docs.syseleven.de/helpcenter/en/taxonomy?name=category&val=SysEleven-Stack) before contacting us.
 Of course you are welcome to contact us at any time if you have further questions.

 ## Contact Support